Skip to main content

 Frequently Asked Questions

-To join the YMCA-YWCA of Winnipeg’s ESL program, you must first go to the Winnipeg English Language Assessment and Referral Centre (WELARC) and they will give you a test that helps place you into the correct English language program.
+To join the YMCA-YWCA of Winnipeg’s Language Instruction for Newcomers to Canada (LINC) program, you must first go to the Winnipeg English Language Assessment and Referral Centre (WELARC) and they will give you a test that helps place you into the correct English language program.

 WELARC